How to check and agree an inventory

 add details of anything missing

-damage that's not been recorded
+record damage that has not been added

-change incorrect meter readings
+change meter readings that are wrong

 Keep records of repairs